 “It is absurd”

 He added another example: “It is absurd for European companies to pay for European aircraft in dollars rather than in euros.”
+It happens the same when Americans play at European online casinos and vice versa.
+To learn more about how to pay with PayPal on Swiss online casinos, check over here and you will find the explanation you need.
 Before the end of the year, he would make several proposals on how the euro could gain more international weight.
+Read more about the Marxist Leninist party.

 Especially in the energy sector, however, shows what important topic is the currency.
 After all, all EU countries, including Germany, are energy importers.
 They produce too little themselves to meet their own needs.
 According to figures from the Federal Statistical Office , these net imports in the EU amount to 54 percent on average, while in Germany they are above average at 64 percent.
 Reason is the strong dependence on the non-domestic energy sources oil and natural gas, which cover the lion’s share of consumption in Germany with nearly 60 percent.